Security Groups

 Default security groups

-Each project includes three preconfigured security groups:
+Each project is created with four preconfigured security groups:

-- Allows all outbound traffic from VMs to the internet
+- Allows all outbound traffic from VMs to the internet (both IPv4 and IPv6)

 VMs are automatically added to this security group unless you specify different security groups when creating the VM.
 This group doesn't allow VMs to communicate with each other.